LinuxCommandLibrary

 Import multiple variables

-$ systemctl import-environment [variable_1 variable_2 ...]
+$ systemctl import-environment [VAR1 VAR2 ...]

 copy

-Import variables for user services
+Import for user services

-$ systemctl import-environment [variable] --user
+$ systemctl import-environment [VARIABLE] --user

 copy